Der Inhalt dieser Seite ist aktuell nur auf Englisch verfügbar.

 Lernergebnis:

-Alumni will be able to apply organizational, methodological, technological and design principles to economically improve the user experience addressing given real-world industrial problems.
+Students will understand and characterise the role of UX in HCI industry.
+They will be able to apply organizational, methodological, technological and design principles to economically improve the user experience addressing given real-world industrial problems.

 Übergeordnetes Modul: